Andrew-Zhu/GenImage/Readme.md

 # GenImage: A Million-Scale Benchmark for Detecting AI-Generated Image [[Homepage]](https://genimage-dataset.github.io/)
 **Mingjian Zhu, Hanting Chen, Qiangyu Yan, Xudong Huang, Guanyu Lin, Wei Li, Zhijun Tu, Hailin Hu, Jie Hu, Yunhe Wang**

 This is a temporary repository.
+The content has moved to our official repository.

 We strongly recommend you visit our official repository.